laravel/docs/horizon.md

 <a name="deleting-failed-jobs"></a>
 ## Deleting Failed Jobs

 If you would like to delete a failed job, you may use the `horizon:forget` command.
-The `horizon:forget` command accepts the ID of the failed job as its only argument:
+The `horizon:forget` command accepts the ID or UUID of the failed job as its only argument:

     php artisan horizon:forget 5